 The fees for the auditing of financial statements comprise those for the audits of the consolidated financial statements of the Agfa-Gevaert Group and the financial statements of its subsidiaries in Belgium and abroad.
 Other non-audit fees mainly relate to advice and due diligence assistance.

-Statutory auditor's report to the general meeting of Agfa-Gevaert NV as of and for the year ended December 31, 2016
+Statutory auditor's report to the general meeting of Agfa-Gevaert NV on the consolidated financial statements as of and for the year ended December 31, 2017